Characterization of Life Insurance Policies in Family Law

 In re: Marriage of Valli (2014) 58 Cal.4th 1396

 During the 20 year marriage the Husband purchased a whole life insurance policy on His life with undisputedly community funds.
 The purchase was after discussion with Wife while Husband in hospital for heart problems.
 Husband purchased the policy with community funds and designated Wife as owner and beneficiary of policy.

-Wife, through her lawyers, argued that the policy was her separate property under Evidence Code §662 presumption of title, contending the transmutation requirements of Family Code §850 only apply to inter-spousal transactions and not transactions involving a third party.
+Wife, through her divorce lawyers, argued that the policy was her separate property under Evidence Code §662 presumption of title, contending the transmutation requirements of Family Code §850 only apply to inter-spousal transactions and not transactions involving a third party.
 Husband argued that the policy was community property because it was purchased during the marriage with community funds and there was no valid transmutation agreement.

-The California Supreme Court rejected Wife’s argument, and determined that Evidence Code §662 does not apply to the extent that it conflicts with the transmutation statutes.
+The California Supreme Court rejected Wife’s divorce lawyer’s argument, and determined that Evidence Code §662 does not apply to the extent that it conflicts with the transmutation statutes.
 The Court reasoned that §850 was enacted to avoid a “rule of easy transmutation” and Wife’s attempt to create an exception to the transmutation requirements subverted this aim.

 The Court left open whether Evidence Code §662 presumption of title may apply in any family law proceeding.
 Justice Chin’s concurring opinion argued strongly that “neither the common law nor section 662, which codified that rule, ever applied to characterizing property acquired during marriage in actions between the spouses” and therefore §662 should never apply to a family law proceeding in any capacity.